 A lot of Windows 10 users have been complaining that Windows 10 automatically resets file associations after installing updates.
 For instance, if you have made VLC as the default music player in Windows 10, Windows 10 will automatically set the default Groove Music as the default music player when you install a major update.

-Although some are reporting that the file associations were reset to default after installing Threshold 2 update, there are users who have been complaining that the file associations were reset even after installing regular updates.
+Although some are reporting that the file associations were reset to default after installing Threshold 2 update, some users have been complaining that the file associations were reset even after installing regular updates.

 Since there is no option under Windows 10 to stop updates from resetting file associations, it’s a good idea to backup your current file associations on your Windows 10 PC, so that you can restore file associations backup if Windows 10 resets them after an update.

 While there is no option under Windows 10 to backup file associations, you can make a backup using Registry or a third-party software called Default Programs Editor.
 In this guide, we will see all ways out there to backup file associations in Windows 10.

 Method 1 – backup file associations with Default Programs Editor

 Method 2 – backup file associations using Registry

 Method 3 – reset file associations to default (original Windows 10 associations)